 - Life After High School Transition Tool Kit, (PDF, 80 pages, 2018) from the NH Parent Information Center to help parents understand issues related to postsecondary transition planning.
 Includes examples.

 - Youth on the Move is a website focused on engaging youth in their own transition programming, written for professionals to provide assistance and information related to postsecondary transition.

 - Measureable Annual Goals and Benchmarks page from New Hampshire exemplar IEPs:

-- The I’m Determined website from Virginia offers an online transition guide with lots of good ideas for annual goals, broken out by age ranges from 10 to 21.
-There are sections for independent living, employment, postsecondary education, and self-determination: www.imdetermined.org/quick_links/transition_guide/
+- The I’m Determined website from Virginia offers an online transition guide with lots of ideas for annual goals, broken out by age ranges from 10 to 21.
+There are sections for independent living, employment, postsecondary education, and self-determination.

 - The TAGG (Transition Assessment and Goal Generator) helps you use transition assessments to develop annual transition goals.
 The TAGG professional, student, and family versions identify students’ strengths and needs, then provide annual transition goals.

-- A one-hour webinar from the Stratford Learning Center in New Hampshire, part three of a series.
-Part 3 focuses on developing annual goals that help students increase skills or knowledge in areas that are relevant to their transition service needs:Developing Annual Goals That Address Transition Service Needs (Part 3):
+- A one-hour webinar from the Strafford Learning Center in New Hampshire, part three of a series.
+Part 3 focuses on developing annual goals that help students increase skills or knowledge in areas that are relevant to their transition service needs:Developing Annual Goals That Address Transition Service Needs (Part 3).